aspnetboilerplate/aspnetboilerplate/README.md

 [![MyGet (with prereleases)](https://img.shields.io/myget/abp-nightly/vpre/Abp.svg?style=flat-square)](https://aspnetboilerplate.com/Pages/Documents/Nightly-Builds)
 [![NuGet Download](https://img.shields.io/nuget/dt/Abp.svg?style=flat-square)](https://www.nuget.org/packages/Abp)

+## End of Support Announcement

+Support for ASP.NET Boilerplate will officially end in **May 2026**.
+However, we will continue to provide support for [ASP.NET Zero](https://aspnetzero.com/) **customers** using ASP.NET Boilerplate.
+For those looking for an open-source alternative, we recommend migrating to [ABP Framework](https://abp.io/).
+For the full story, [read the end of life announcement](https://aspnetboilerplate.com/endofsupport).

 ## What is ABP?

 [ASP.NET Boilerplate](https://aspnetboilerplate.com) is a general purpose **application framework** specially designed for new modern web applications.
 It uses already **familiar tools** and implements **best practices** around them to provide you a **SOLID development experience**.